tcd-2025-gdp8/gdp8/README.md

 PeerSphere is an intelligent academic collaboration platform that enables students to discover, join, and engage with study groups based on their academic modules.
 The platform supports real-time communication, smart scheduling, file-based collaboration, and even conversational AI for contextual document support.

-## Key Features
+### Key Features

 **Module-Based Study Groups**
 Students can create, discover, and join study groups based on the available modules.

 **Real-Time Communication**
-WebSockets allow for group chats with persistent history to encourage academic collaboration.
+WebSocket-based implementation allows for group chats with persistent history to encourage academic collaboration.

 **Smart Scheduling with Google Calendar**
-Users can effortlessly schedule study sessions through the app, that are automatically synced with Google Calendar, including support for meeting cancellations and reminders.
+Users can effortlessly schedule study sessions through the app, with automatic Google Calendar synchronisation, and including support for meeting cancellations and reminders.

 **AI-Powered Chatbot (Gemini API)**
-An integrated chatbot enables users to ask contextual questions about study group-specific uploaded PDF files and get relevant responses without leaving the app, or having to reupload the files each time they want to ask questions.
+An integrated chatbot enables users to ask contextual questions about group-specific uploaded PDF files and get relevant responses without leaving the app, or having to reupload the files each time they want to ask questions.

 **File Upload & Management**
-Users can upload and remove .pdf, .doc, .docx, .odt documents, spreadsheets (.xls, .xlsx, .ods, and .csv) or even images (.png, .jpeg, .gif, and .svg+xml) within their study groups for collaborative use and enhanced learning.
+Users can safely upload and remove pdf files, other documents, spreadsheets, and images within their study groups for collaborative use and enhanced learning.

 **Study Group Leaderboard**
 A motivational leaderboard displays study groups ranked by cumulative study hours against different study groups in the same modules.

 **Secure Authentication**
-Firebase Authentication ensures safe and seamless user login, with OAuth2 authentication implemented for Google Calendar integration.
+Firebase Authentication ensures secure and seamless user login.

 **Robust Backend Architecture**
 Built in Go with MySQL and modular design patterns for performance and maintainability.